clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 ## Task 2 - Dependencies
 ___

 Moving on to the next step, we'll be setting up the dependencies and perform all the preparation we need for our app.
 From this section onwards, I will be discussing feature-specific concepts as we go along the development of the app so you get to follow exactly how to implement them.
-For now, go ahead and kill your server using `Ctrl+C`.
+For now, kill your server using `Ctrl+C` because we won't be needing in awhile.

 #### 2.1 Color Themes